robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

    variables, the ones in the file imported first are taken into use.

-   If a resource file imports resource files or variable files, variables in its own Variable table have a higher priority than variables it imports.
+   If a resource file imports resource files or variable files, variables in its own Variable section have a higher priority than variables it imports.
 All these variables are available for files that import this resource file.

-   Note that variables imported from resource and variable files are not available in the Variable table of the file that imports them.
-This is due to the Variable table being processed before the Setting table where the resource files and variable files are imported.
+   Note that variables imported from resource and variable files are not available in the Variable section of the file that imports them.
+This is due to the Variable section being processed before the Setting section where the resource files and variable files are imported.

 *Variables set during test execution*